haileytapia/portfolio/GitHubPagesWebsite.md

 May 24, 2023 ∙ How-To Guide
 {: .fs-5 : .fw-300 }

 GitHub Pages is a free service that lets you host a static website directly from a GitHub repository.
-Use GitHub Pages to host a personal website, blog, or portfolio, just like the one you're currently viewing.

 This guide describes how to: